-We think so, and that’s why we’re building Idea Journal: a software platform that uses machine learning to help you better rank, remember, and review ideas.
+We think so.
+That’s why we’re building Idea Journal: a software-based creativity assistant that uses machine learning to help you better remember, review, and connect your ideas.

 Our approach to building Idea Journal uses research on creativity and innovation both as a source of inspiration and as a guide.*